ronen/colorswitch-themes/README.md

 # colorswitch-themes.vim

 A set of reliable Vim colorschemes designed for runtime switching between light and dark modes in MacVim.
+Intended in particular for use with the [colorswitch plugin](https://github.com/ronen/colorswitch)

 ## Included Themes